 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

-The United Kingdom’s (the terms United Kingdom and UK will be used interchangeably throughout this chapter) banking sector is regulated for prudential purposes by the Prudential Regulation Authority (PRA), which is part of the Bank of England, the UK’s central bank, and the Financial Conduct Authority (FCA) for conduct purposes.
-The Financial Policy Committee (FPC), which operates from within the Bank of England, acts as the macro-prudential regulator for the UK’s financial system.
+The banking sector in the United Kingdom is dual regulated by the Prudential Regulation Authority (PRA), which is part of the Bank of England (BoE), the UK’s central bank, for prudential purposes and the Financial Conduct Authority (FCA), for conduct purposes.
+The Financial Policy Committee (FPC), which operates from within the BoE, acts as the macro-prudential regulator for the UK’s financial system.

 The FCA’s strategic objective is to ensure that the relevant markets function well.
-The FCA’s operational objectives are:
+The FCA’s operational objectives are to:

 The FPC’s primary responsibility is to protect and enhance the resilience of the UK’s financial system.
-This involves identifying, monitoring and taking action to reduce systemic risks.
-Its secondary objective is to support the economic policy of the government.
+This involves identifying, monitoring, and taking action to reduce systemic risks.
+Its secondary objective is to support the economic policy of the UK Government.
+In contrast to the PRA, which looks at the safety and soundness of individual institutions, the FPC works to ensure the UK financial system, as a whole, is safe and sound.

 Which type of activities trigger the requirement of a banking licence?

-Under FSMA 2000 (as amended), it is a criminal offence for a person to carry on a ‘regulated activity’ in the United Kingdom unless authorised to do so or exempt from the authorisation requirement.
-Regulated activities are defined in secondary legislation.
-Deposit taking is a regulated activity that requires authorisation.
-Other regulated activities that require authorisation include:
+Under FSMA 2000 (as amended), it is a criminal offence for a person to carry on a ‘regulated activity’ in the United Kingdom, unless authorised to do so, or exempt from the authorisation requirement (known as the “general prohibition”).
+Regulated activities are defined in secondary legislation, including the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO).

 Does your regulatory regime know different licenses for different banking services?